 Exfoliating is a great step toward reducing cellulite, but if you’re like me, you only exfoliate your face and forget about doing the same for your body.

-When you use a body scrub like my favorite body contour scrub from Borghese, it enhances your circulation in the area, which makes cellulite more subtle.
+When you use a body scrub like my favorite Body Polish Exfoliation Kit from Tuel, it enhances your circulation in the area, which makes cellulite more subtle.
 At the same time, it stimulates your skin to build more collagen: the miracle protein that makes your skin firm.
 Those two factors together pack a serious punch against cellulite.

 Tighten it Up